3P's lessons plans

 speaking activities for students

-These printables are for learning how to write birthday invitations and cards.
+These ESL/EFL printable activities are for learning how to write birthday invitations and cards.
 It ties together language learning, writing, and social-emotional skills.
-Writing birthday invitations and cards encourages empathy and consideration for others.
+Writing birthday invitations and cards encourages empathy and consideration for others

 Writing birthday invitations is a real-world task.
 It encourages the use of common phrases such as "You are invited”, which enhances their vocabulary and sentence structure.